Wesley Kirby

 ATTESTATION

-Wesley was single farmer.
-He travelled to Casino on 23rd November 1916 to complete his application, just after his brother was reported missing in action.
+Wesley travelled to travelled to Casino on 23rd November 1916 to complete his application, just after his brother was reported missing in action.
+He answered several questions on the document, and we find out he was 22 years and 1 months old and a single man.
+He gave his occupation as farmer.
 His next of kin was his father, Nelson, of Tyalgum.
 He had spent 3 years in the 5th Australian Light Horse and had been previously rejected due to an appendicitis operation.

 TRAINING AT RIFLE RANGE CAMP, ENOGGERA